-His Royal Highness Hasan Rida, Crown Prince, representing His Majesty King Idris I and Head of the Libyan Delegation our Imperial Majesty, Your Excellencies, Ladies and Gentlemen, the African continent must be an undivided unit and that cooperation must be the objective of all African nations without distinction diplomatic activity to convene this historical conference in His glorious Capital of Addis Ababa.
+th fc Jour Imperial Majesty, Your Excellencies, Ladies and Gentlemen, such remarkable diplomatic activity to convene this historical conference in His glorious Capital of Addis Ababa.
 Our grateful thanks and deep appreciation go also to His Imperial Majesty and His Government and to the noble and friendly people of Ethiopia for their very warm welcome and most generous hospitality which they have extended to all of us.

-At this memorable and historical moment when we are all gathered there to reaffirm our unswerving solidarity and to lay sound and lasting foundations for our unity, I am extreme- ly happy to express my most sincere and heart felt thanks to His Imperial Majesty Haile Se- lassie who, with his well-known love for Africa, has made strenuous efforts and undertaken such remarkable
+At this memorable and historical moment when we are all gathered there to reaffirm our unswerving solidarity and to lay sound and lasting foundations for our unity, I am extreme- Iy happy to express my most sincere and heart felt thanks to His Imperial Majesty Haile Se- lassie who, with his well-known love for Africa, has made strenuous efforts and undertaken